mattmenefee/code-review-process/README.md

 # Project Setup

-Set up the project for success before its underway!
+Set up the project for success before it's underway!
 Complete the following checklist items when a project is getting started in order to put in place easy conventions and habits for facilitating the code review process without friction.

 - [x] Configure Pull Request Labels
 - [x] Set up Continuous Integration